It is the legal duty of parents to ensure that their child receives full time education. This means coming to school on time each day.

 We are happy to help with any problems you may have regarding attendance and will contact you if we have any concerns.

-In the rare cases of frequent or unauthorised absences, and persistent lateness, we will follow the Local Authority Support First Scheme as outlined in our Attendance and Punctuality Policy.
+In the rare cases of frequent or unauthorised absences, and persistent lateness, we will follow the Local Authority Support First Scheme as outlined in our Attendance Policy.

 Some simple things you can do to support your child’s attendance: